OpenNebula/website/content/software/installation_process/manual_installation/front_end_installation.md

 ```

 2. **Ansible** – is used to configure the provisioned resources (cloud or on-premise).
 Ansible system package is installed
-as a dependency of the opennebula-provision package.
-However for HCI provisioning including Ceph, the system-installed
+as a dependency of the OpenNebula provision package.
+However, for HCI provisioning including Ceph, the system-installed
 ansible version may not be sufficient as it requires ansible-core 2.15+.
-It is advised to use latest Ubuntu for the FE if
+It is advised to use the latest Ubuntu for the FE if
-Ceph HCI provision is needed or install ansible 2.15+ on the system and make it default for oneadmin user.
+Ceph HCI provision is needed or to install ansible 2.15+ on the system and make it default for oneadmin user.

 ## Step 3.
 Enabling MySQL/MariaDB (Optional)

 You can skip this step if you want to deploy OpenNebula as quickly as possible for evaluation.

-If you are deploying Front-end for production/serious use, make sure you read the [Database Setup]({{% relref "database#database-setup" %}}) guide and select the suitable database Back-end.
-Although it **is** possible to switch from (default) SQLite to MySQL/MariaDB Back-end later, it’s not easy and straightforward, so **we suggest to deploy and use MySQL/MariaDB Back-end from the very beginning**.
+If you are deploying Front-end for production/serious use, make sure you read the [Database Setup]({{% relref "database#database-setup" %}}) guide and select the suitable database backend.
+Although it **is** possible to switch from (default) SQLite to MySQL/MariaDB backend later, it’s not easy and straightforward, so **we suggest to deploy and use MySQL/MariaDB backend from the very beginning**.

 ## Step 4.
 Configuring OpenNebula

 ### OpenNebula Daemon

 {{< alert title="Important" color="success" >}}
-This is **only for initial** OpenNebula deployment, not applicable for upgrades!{{< /alert >}}
+This is **only for initial** OpenNebula deployment, not applicable to upgrades!{{< /alert >}}

 OpenNebula’s initial deployment on first usage creates a user `oneadmin` **inside the OpenNebula** (not to be confused with system user `oneadmin` in the Front-end operating system!) based on a randomly generated password read from `/var/lib/one/.one/one_auth`.
 To set your own user password from the very beginning, proceed with the following steps before starting the services: